TheRealBoerke/ssg/README.md

 This is a guided project from the [boot.dev](https://boot.dev) Python back-end development track.

 ## History
+- add unittest and launch scripts >> that pretty much covers it :) oh, and a small addition to the sample content.
 - add sample markdown file >> added a sample markdown file with most of the elements required
 - add virtual environment >> added virtual environment and excluded it from git
 - add directories >> added empty project directory structure